uhop/dcl-site/source/docs/mini/dcl/index.md

 	}
 });
 var b = new B();
-// A is constructed natively
+// A is constructed manually
 // B is constructed
 b.hi();
 // Hi from dcl()!
 b.lo();
-// Lo from native land!
+// Lo from manual land!

 console.log(b instanceof A);
 // true